 Performance and Backtesting

 Gunbot’s built-in backtester lets you replay strategies on historical candles before risking capital.
-Since Coygo’s edge is finding temporary spread gaps, backtesting has limited value; profitability depends on real-time latency and available balances rather than past price patterns.
+Since Coygo focuses on temporary spread gaps, backtesting is less useful; profitability depends on real-time latency and available balances.

 Strengths at a Glance